 I decided to make it possible to have effective composting in a small space, by dividing the material into fresh, semi-fresh, maturing, and matured, while making space for airflow and drainage and preventing compaction.

 This system will allow easy management of all stages of the composting process.
-Every part should be light and easy to lift, and if something goes wrong it is easy to isolate and fix the problem (usually a matter of (1) chopping up food waste material into smaller pieces and (2) adding more dry browns such as sawdust, leaf mould etc.).
+Every part should be light and easy to lift, and if something goes wrong it is easy to isolate and fix the problem (usually a matter of (1) chopping up food waste material into smaller pieces and (2) adding more brown material such as sawdust, leaf mould etc.).

 And that’s it really!
 A minimum of 2 boxes and trays needed, perhaps 3 or more for a larger output of kitchen waste or pet poo.